metno/edrisobaric/README.md

 - Issues

-## Documentation Template
+## Templates

-This document is based on the [Met-norway-readme](https://gitlab.met.no/maler/met-norway-readme)-template.
+- This document is based on the [Met-norway-readme](https://gitlab.met.no/maler/met-norway-readme)-template.
+- Gitlab-ci is based on [team-punkt gitlab-ci](https://gitlab.met.no/team-punkt/gitlab-ci/config)